MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 If you disable or do not configure this policy setting, the user can select which encryption method the browser supports.

+> [!NOTE]
-Note: SSL 2.0 is off by default and is no longer supported starting with Windows 10 Version 1607.
+> SSL 2.0 is off by default and is no longer supported starting with Windows 10 Version 1607.
 SSL 2.0 is an outdated security protocol, and enabling SSL 2.0 impairs the performance and functionality of TLS 1.0.

 <!--/Description-->